Postformal thought

+Postformal thought is generally known as a stage in adult development where thought becomes complex, flexible, and when individuals are open to different perspectives outside of their own.
+This cognitive stage involves understanding that problems may have multiple, different solutions, and combining personal experiences with logic to make sense of the external world.
+It has been described as more flexible, logical, willing to accept moral and intellectual complexities, and dialectical than previous stages in development.
+Of postformal thought, Griffin and colleagues said, "one can conceive of multiple logics, choices, or perceptions ... in order to better understand the complexities and inherent biases in 'truth'".
+Jan Sinnott described postformal thought as the step beyond formal thought "by which individuals come to know the world outside themselves".

 Developmental psychology initially focused on childhood development through Jean Piaget's four stages of human cognitive development, the last stage of which is known as the formal operational stage.
 Extending developmental psychology to adults, most neo-Piagetian theories of cognitive development have posited one or more stages of postformal thought.
 Postformal thought is also addressed by some non-Piagetian theories of developmental psychology, including Michael Commons' model of hierarchical complexity and Otto Laske's constructive developmental framework.

-Postformal thought has been described as more flexible, logical, willing to accept moral and intellectual complexities, and dialectical than previous stages in development.
-Of postformal thought, Griffin and colleagues said, "one can conceive of multiple logics, choices, or perceptions ... in order to better understand the complexities and inherent biases in 'truth'".
-Jan Sinnot described postformal thought as the step beyond formal thought "by which individuals come to know the world outside themselves".

 Characteristics and operations of postformal thought

-Sinnot has stated that there are two main characteristics of postformal thought:
+Sinnott has stated that there are two main characteristics of postformal thought: